learn-co-curriculum/programming-univbasics-nds-nds-to-insight-with-methods/README.md

 ## Create a "First-Order" Method

-We call `total_pieces_on_first_spinner` a "First-Order Method."
+We call `total_value_of_spinner` a "First-Order Method."
 It wraps the basic Ruby code in a meaningful name.
-"First-Order" means that instead of dealing with "atomic" issues, we're working at a higher level of abstraction.
+"First-Order" means that instead of dealing with "atomic" Ruby syntax like `[]`, we're working at a higher level of abstraction a "first step" or "first order" away from the atomic syntax.

 A "First-Order" method in real life is "make a sandwich."
-It's many of many, many, smaller, atomic operations, but instead of saying do all them, we just say "make a sandwich."
+It's many of many, many, smaller, atomic operations, but instead of thinking terms of _all_ of them, we talk about a "First-Order" activity, "make a sandwich."

 ## Ensure "First-Order Methods" Use Arguments to Create Flexibility

-It's worth taking a moment to consider the arguments to `total_snack_pieces_on_spinner`.
-We chose arguments that allow flexibility (`total_snack_pieces_on_spinner` is better than `total_pieces_on_first_spinner`).
+It's worth taking a moment to consider the arguments to `total_value_of_spinner`.
+We chose arguments that allow flexibility (`total_value_of_spinner` is better than `total_value_of_first_spinner`).

 Also, by passing the big NDS in the method call we're saying "Look, we don't want to know how you calculate this, but you're going to need these three